 APEL clients run a sending Secure Stomp Messenger (SSM) to send these messages containing records via the EGI Message Brokers the central APEL server.
 The messages can contain either Job Records or Summary records.
 This is configurable in the APEL client.

-The central APEL server runs an instance of the SSM which receives these messages and a “loader” processes the records in the messages and loads them into a MySQL database.
+The central APEL server runs an instance of the SSM, which receives these messages and a “loader” processes the records in the messages and loads them into a MySQL database.

 A “summariser” process runs to create summaries of any Job Records received and load them in a “SuperSummaries” table along with any Summary records.
 This summariser runs as a cron job approximately once a day.